 The judging panel consists of successful and knowledgeable business leaders and educators, as well as select students during the Shark Tank round.
 Judges will not be affiliated with, or involved in the preparation or funding of, any participating team.
 The decision of the judges’ panel will be final and will not be subject to appeal.
 The overall selection of winners is based on the viability and likely success of the business.

 The judging panel may consist of venture capitalists, bankers, lawyers, accountants, entrepreneurs, Business Department faculty, business students, and other successful and knowledgeable business leaders.
 Judges will not be affiliated with, or involved in the preparation or funding of, any participating team.
 The decision of the judges’ panel will be final and will not be subject to appeal.

 The Grand Prize, in the amount of $1,000, will be awarded to the team with the best final presentation.
 The second place winner will receive $500, the third place winner will receive $300, the fourth place winner will receive $200, and the fifth place winner will receive $100.
 The prizes will be awarded in cash value during the final awards banquet.

-As a competitor, you are responsible to protect any information concerning your plan that you share with advisors, team members, and fellow participants of the competition.
-Opportunity Quest takes no responsibility for unwanted disclosure in these instances.
+As a competitor, you are responsible to protect any information concerning your business that you share with advisors, team members, and fellow participants of the competition.
+Snow College takes no responsibility for unwanted disclosure in these instances.
 Contestants should be careful about disclosing information concerning proprietary concepts.
 Competitors concerned about the protection of intellectual property may contact the University of Utah Lassonde Entrepreneur Institute Company Launch program (lassonde.utah.edu/launch) or the Hours with Experts program (lassonde.utah.edu/experthours) to connect with available resources.